JuliaPhylo/QuartetNetworkGoodnessFit.jl/docs/src/index.md

   An example using the inbreeding plant species *Arabidopsis thaliana* (L.) Heynh.
 [Systematic Biology](https://doi.org/10.1093/sysbio/syv039), 64(5):809-823.
 - [Addendum](http://www.stat.wisc.edu/~ane/publis/2015Stenz_TICR_addendum.pdf)
   describing a modification to the model in the original TICR test.
-- for the simulation software:\
+- for the simulation software and the coalescent model with correlated inheritance (e.g. from locus-specific gene flow probabilities):\
   John Fogg, Elizabeth S. Allman, and Cécile Ané (2023).
   PhyloCoalSimulations: A simulator for network multispecies coalescent models, including a new extension for the inheritance of gene flow.
   [Systematic Biology](https://doi.org/10.1093/sysbio/syad030),
   72(5):1171–1179.
 - for the algorithm to get quartet concordance factors expected from a network:\